timjogorman/RicherEventDescription/guidelines.md

 | Contains-Subevent vs PRECONDITION | if event B is the goal of event A, and is accomplished during event A, **and event B refers to the actual event that was accomplished during A**, then used CONTAINS/SUBEVENT  | We **took** a county road, managing to **dodge** the rush-hour traffic  | **took** CONTAINS/SUBEVENT **dodge** |
 | Contains-Subevent vs PRECONDITION | if event B refers to the goal of event A, but **refers to the goal of event A rather than a particular event within A**, then use PRECONDITION (or NO relation; event B in this case should often be HYPOTHETICAL)  | To **avoid** the rush hour, we **took** back roads | **avoid** OVERLAP/PRECONDITION **took** |

-:interrobang: *The relation example with "To avoid the rush hour, we took back roads" is a complicated one, and may be subject to change.
-Relations in which "A a verb if desiring for event B" are clearly PRECONDITION, but "A is the goal of B", as with purpose infinitives, is somewhat unclear*
+:interrobang: **feedback welcome:** *The relation example with "To avoid the rush hour, we took back roads" is a complicated one, and may be subject to change.
+While relations like "I want to buy milk",  are clearly want PRECONDITION milk, direct motivation links (like "went to the store to get milk") are somewhat unclear.
+These should be very rare, as they almost always are